Homemade Baby Food Recipes

 We recommend waiting until you are ready to use a peach before cutting it.

-If fresh peaches are unavailable in your area, then frozen or canned peaches make perfectly acceptable alternatives (just make sure that the peaches are canned in fruit juice or water and not in syrup).
 The type of peaches used for freezing or canning are usually the clingstone variety, because they tend to hold on to their flavour and texture far better.

 How to prepare peaches for your baby